solutionsanz/docker-images/OracleInstantClient-ADW/README.md

 - `oracle-instantclient<version>-devel-<version>-1.x86_64.rpm`
 - `oracle-instantclient<version>-sqlplus-<version>-1.x86_64.rpm`

-## Make a directory for the credential wallet

-As I am using an OracleLinux7-slim image which doesnt include the zip utility, I did the following;

-mkdir adw_wallet

-Download the Credential Wallet zipfile from the Oracle Autonomous Data Warehouse Instance into the above directory.
+## Download the ADW Credential Wallet from Oracle Cloud ADW Instance into the same directory as this Dockerfile
-Note: The wallet can be downloaded under the Admin section of the Cloud Console for ADW.

 The name of the wallet is the same as the ADW instance name eg Instance Name DB201807201207 has a wallet named
 - `wallet_DB201807201207.zip`

 Unzip the wallet into adw_wallet directory

-## Unzip of Credential Wallet into /vagrant directory

-I used a vagrant-box VBox image to run my Docker container I downloaed

 ## Building